Economies of scale refer to the cost advantages businesses obtain due to size, output, or scale of operation.

 Larger firms obtain cost advantages from bulk discounts, spreading overhead, purchasing power, advanced technology, specialized departments, financial resources, and managerial expertise.

 Firms should analyze their operations to identify areas for consolidation, standardization, and increased efficiency.
-We hear this from customers that regularly use our corporate courses.
+We hear this from customers who regularly use our corporate courses.

 Executing on economies of scale allows businesses to achieve lower average costs and higher profitability.